aws/amazon-chime-sdk-js/guides/09_Amazon_Voice_Focus.md

 AGC in mainstream browsers is fairly simplistic: it periodically adjusts your device input volume to improve the situation when your microphone is too quiet or too loud.
 As a developer you can control this with `[MediaTrackConstraints.autoGainControl](https://developer.mozilla.org/en-US/docs/Web/API/MediaTrackConstraints/autoGainControl)`.
 This is enabled by default when your application asks for a microphone input.

-Amazon Voice enables the built-in AGC by default.
+Amazon Voice Focus and Echo Reduction the built-in AGC by default.
 If you need additional control of the user’s volume, you can apply a [`GainNode`](https://developer.mozilla.org/en-US/docs/Web/API/GainNode) in a custom `AudioTransformDevice` in series *after* the Amazon Voice Focus node.

-If the interaction of the built-in AGC with Amazon Voice Focus produces undesirable effects, you can disable it by passing `{ agc: { useBuiltInAGC: false } }` when constructing the transform device.
+If the interaction of the built-in AGC with Amazon Voice Focus or Echo Reduction produces undesirable effects, you can disable it by passing `{ agc: { useBuiltInAGC: false } }` when constructing the transform device.

 ## Accessing and using configurations

 Configurations — instances of `VoiceFocusConfig` — are opaque blobs derived by resolving a specification against a runtime environment.
-They are exact descriptions of exactly how Amazon Voice Focus will operate.
+They are exact descriptions of exactly how Amazon Voice Focus and Echo Reduction will operate.
 As such, they are extremely specific to a point in time, hardware capabilities, browser version, and SDK version.
 They should not be persisted, transferred between browsers, or mutated.

 You can retrieve the configuration of a `VoiceFocusDeviceTransformer` with the `getConfiguration` method, and you can retrieve a configuration without instantiating a transformer by calling the `VoiceFocusDeviceTransformer.configure` static method instead of `VoiceFocusDeviceTransformer.create`.
 The latter accepts a configuration as a third argument to instantiate a transformer with an existing configuration.